-According to Microsoft, by 2016, 78% of the Fortune 500 companies use SharePoint to meet their content management needs and one in every five knowledge workers has access to SharePoint.
+Microsoft reported that by 2016, 78% of the Fortune 500 companies had started using SharePoint to meet their content management needs.
+One in every five knowledge workers has access to SharePoint.

 Table of Content